-Part 1: Support Thermal Environment

-All Spaces except Commercial Kitchen Spaces & Dwelling Units:

-- a.
-During 98% of the standard occupied hours of the year, 95% of regularly occupied spaces achieve thermal conditions representing Predicted Mean Vote (PMV) levels within +/- 0.5; PPD \leq 10% (as per ASHRAE 55-2013, ISO 7730: 2005 or EN 15251:2007).
-Project describes outdoor weather conditions under which PMV and PPD levels would not be achieved, including historical weather data demonstrating that they are not expected to occur more than 2% of standard occupied hours per year. - b.
-During all standard occupied hours of the year, all regularly occupied spaces achieve thermal conditions representing Predicted Mean Vote (PMV) levels within +/-0.7; PPD $\leq 15\%$. - c.
-Projects submit assumptions of clothing insulation and metabolic rate (and for projects using the elevated air speed method, air speed at a height between 0.6 and 1.7 m [2 to 5.6 ft]) used in design calculations.

-One of the following requirements is met:

-- a.
-80% acceptability limit (as per ASHRAE 55-2013) in regularly occupied spaces. - b.
+W07 Moisture Management This project is designed to meet the parts selected below: Part 3: Manage Interior Liquid Water All Spaces: To prevent leaks and water damage, one of the following is installed: a.
+Readily accessible, single-throw manual shut-off (governed or activated per use) or automatic sh point-of-connection for all hard-piped fixtures (such as toilets, dishwashers, icemakers and clothes b.
+Building-wide plumbing leak detection system.
+T01 Thermal Performance This project is designed to meet the parts selected below: Part 1: Support Thermal Environment All Spaces except Commercial Kitchen Spaces & Dwelling Units: Mechanically ventilated spaces The following requirements are met: a.
+During 98% of the standard occupied hours of the year, 95% of regularly occupied spaces achieved conditions representing Predicted Mean Vote (PMV) levels within $+/-$ 0.5; PPD \leq 10% (as per ASHRAE ISO 7730: 2005 or EN 15251:2007).
+Project describes outdoor weather conditions under which PMV levels would not be achieved, including historical weather data demonstrating that they are not experienced occur more than 2% of standard occupied hours per year.
+55-2013, and PPD b.
+During all standard occupied hours of the year, all regularly occupied spaces achieve thermal correpresenting Predicted Mean Vote (PMV) levels within \pm 0.7; PPD \pm 15%. nditions c.
+Projects submit assumptions of clothing insulation and metabolic rate (and for projects using the air speed method, air speed at a height between 0.6 and 1.7 m [2 to 5.6 ft]) used in design calculation OR Naturally ventilated spaces One of the following requirements is met: a.
+80% acceptability limit (as per ASHRAE 55-2013) in regularly occupied spaces. b.
 Class I or II acceptability limit (as per EN 15251:2007) in regularly occupied spaces.
 Commercial Kitchen Spaces: